nouaim/CNN_Classifer/README.md

 With that being said, we have now to choose which category classes we want our model to classify.
 Let’s take for instance our categories as images of dogs and cats.
 The process of implementing this image classifier is described as follows:

-# 1.Data preparation process
+### 1.Data preparation process

 Our input is a training dataset that consists of N images, each labeled with one of K different classes.
-To organize the labels of each of our images, we need to understand one specific aspect called the ground truth
-All we have to do in this step is to initializing training and validation data, keeping them in different folders.
+All we have to do in this step is initializing training and validation data, keeping them in two different folders.
-To collect the images we can use our own images, or we can download an amount from the internet, but the most convenient way is to use an opensource dataset, for our example, we picked arround 800 images from this opensource dataset https://www.kaggle.com/c/dogs-vs-cats/data
+To collect the images we can use our own images, or we can download an amount from the internet, the most convenient way is to use an opensource dataset, for our example, we picked arround 800 images from this opensource dataset [Kaggle dogs-vs-cats][1]

-# 2. Convolutional neural network model
+### 2. Convolutional neural network model
-A convolutional neural network can be called a CNN, or a ConNnet.
+A _convolutional neural network_ can be called a CNN, or a ConNnet.
 After preparing our data, we want to feed it to our neural network for training, so we want to understand what happens inside the neural network, namely in its architecture.
 Since there are a lot of types of CNNs, we focus on discussing the original version of CNNs that is proposed by Yann LeCan in 1998.